 We still don’t know precisely whether, how or why campaigners for Trump and Brexit might have colluded with Kremlin’s unprecedented attack on our democratic process.
-Until there is more evidence (and that could arrive imminently from the opening of sealed indictments) it’s still in the realm of conjecture, easily dismissed as ‘conspiracy theory’.
+Until there is more evidence, it’s still in the realm of conjecture, easily dismissed as ‘conspiracy theory’.

-Putin’s worsening relations with both the US and the EU date back to tension over Georgia and the Orange revolution in Ukraine the previous decade.
-They became dire during his Presidential re-election in 2012, widely criticised for human rights violations, especially by the then US secretary of state Hilary Clinton.
+Putin’s worsening relations with both the US and the EU date back to tension over Georgia and the Orange revolution in Ukraine in the previous decade.
+They became dire during his presidential re-election in 2012 and he was widely criticised for human rights violations, especially by the then US secretary of state Hilary Clinton.

 In November 2013, Putin commissioned Concord Management, a private contractor and mercenary organisation run by his close ally Yevgeny Prigozhin, to set up the Internet Research Agency in the Olgino suburb of St Petersburg.

-By early 2014 the Russian Troll factory would be hiring dozens of English speaking staff to create hundreds of thousands of social media accounts with a monthly budget of over $1.25m.
-Operatives would be sent to the US to set up false bank accounts and identities and the company would spend over $35m in the run to the Brexit and Trump votes, creating highly divisive but convincing covert propaganda which was seen by over 160 million people on Facebook alone in the US.
-(Facebook refuses to disclose the UK figures).
+By early 2014, the Russian troll factory would be hiring dozens of English-speaking staff to create hundreds of thousands of social media accounts with a monthly budget of more than $1.25 million.
+Operatives would be sent to the US to set up false bank accounts and identities and the company would spend more than $35 million in the run-up to the EU Referendum and US presidential election, creating highly divisive but convincing covert propaganda which was seen by more than 160 million people on Facebook alone in the US.
+Facebook has refused to disclose the UK figures.

-Around the time the Internet Research Agency was being established, on the weekend of the 8-9th of November 2013, Donald Trump attended the Moscow version of his Miss Universe pageant, sponsored by another oligarch close to Putin, Aras Agalarov.
+Around the time the Internet Research Agency was being established, on the weekend of 8-9 November 2013, Donald Trump attended Moscow’s version of the Miss Universe pageant, sponsored by another oligarch close to Putin, Aras Agalarov.

-There they talked about building a Trump Tower in Moscow, and though he didn’t get to meet him face to face – the President was delayed by state functions – Trump claims to have talked to Putin and received gifts and messages from him.
+There they talked about building a Trump Tower in Moscow and, though he didn’t get to meet him face-to-face – Putin was delayed by state functions – Trump claims to have talked to the Russian President and received gifts and messages from him.

-Soon after the Miss Universe event, the organiser Yulya Alferova started talking about supporting Trump in a presidential bid.
-Alferova had been accompanied the weekend by her then-husband, another ruble billionaire, Artem Klyushin.
+Soon after this event, its organiser Yulya Alferova, started talking about supporting Trump in a presidential bid.
+Alferova had been accompanied that weekend by her then-husband – another ruble billionaire, Artem Klyushin.

 Klyushin was, in turn, a close friend of Konstantin Rykov – known as an internet guru and the “propagandist arm of the Putin government”.
 As early as November 2012, when Mitt Romney was defeated by Barack Obama, Rykov had been discussing Trump as the next Republican candidate.

-Rykov even claimed that Trump himself was involved in the commissioning for this digital project “a special scientific department of the “Cambridge University”.
+Rykov even claimed that Trump himself was involved in the commissioning for this digital project of “a special scientific department of the ‘Cambridge University’”.